csula/cs3220-spring-2018/notes/labs/lab2.md

 ## Description

-Implement the first behavior of the game – click on the button to increment counter.
+Implement the first behavior of the game – click on the button to increment the counter.

 You should create a brand new JavaScript file called `app.js` and import such file under the `index.html` from lab 1.

+> You may create a new folder called `lab2` and copy the `index.html` as well as `app.css` over

-From there, you have to implement the event binding to add click event to the button and increment the value accordingly.
+From there, you have to add the click event binding to the button and increment the counter value.

 As a starter, you will need a place to store the game state.
 Lets keep it simple and store the state under Window object (global sharable object across all scripts)